9 Maximization and minimization with Julia

 A (generic function with 2 methods)

 From this we can solve as before.
-This approach exploits julia’s multiple dispatch feature to reduce the need for sometimes unwieldy algebra.
+This approach exploits Julia’s multiple dispatch feature to reduce the need for sometimes unwieldy algebra.

 9.2.1 Norman Windows